3fuyang/fwio.me/src/content/notes/reading-react-source-code.md

   mode: TypeOfMode

   // Effects
+  // NOTE: This does not refer to the effects from `useEffect()`.
+  // But the effects of this fiber, like `Placement`, `Update`, `Deletion`.
   flags: Flags
   subtreeFlags: Flags
   deletions: Array<Fiber> | null

-  // Priority level of this fiber.
+  // Priority level of the work on this fiber.
   lanes: Lanes
-  // Priority level of the subtree.
+  // Priority level of the work on the subtree.
   childLanes: Lanes

   // This is a pooled version of a Fiber.
 Every fiber that gets updated will